Menarche: Changes in time of average age

-There were few systematic studies of timing of menarche before the later half of the 20th century.
-Most older estimates of average timing of menarche were based on observation of a small homogeneous population not necessarily representative of the larger population, or based on recall by adult women, which is also susceptible to various forms of error.
-Most sources agree that the average age of menarche in girls in modern societies has declined, though the reasons and the degree remain subjects of controversy.
-From the sixth to the fifteenth centuries in Europe, most women reached menarche on average at about 14, between the ages of 12 and 15.
-A large North American survey reported only a 2–3 month decline from the mid-1970s to the mid-1990s.
+There were few systematic studies of timing of menarche before the second half of the 20th century.
+Most older estimates of average onset of menarche were based on observation of a small, homogeneous, non-representative sample of the larger population, or based on recall by adult women, which is susceptible to error.
+Most sources agree that the average age of menarche in girls in modern societies has declined, though the reasons and the degree remain subjects of study.

+From the sixth to the 15th centuries in Europe, most women reached menarche at about 14, between the ages of 12 and 15.
+The average age of menarche dropped from 14–15 years in the early 20th century to 12–13 years in the present, but girls in the 19th century had a later age of menarche (16 to 18 years) compared to girls in earlier centuries.
+A large North American survey reported a 2–3 month decline from the mid-1970s to the mid-1990s.
 A 2011 study found that each 1 kg/m2 increase in childhood body-mass index (BMI) can be expected to result in a 6.5% higher absolute risk of early menarche (before age 12 years).
+This is called the secular trend.

-Fewer than 10% of U.S. girls start to menstruate before 11 years of age, and 90% of all U.S. girls are menstruating by 13.8 years of age, with a median age of 12.4 years.
-This age at menarche is not much different (0.3 years earlier) than that reported for U.S. girls in 1973.
-Age at menarche for non-Hispanic black girls was significantly earlier than that of white girls at 10%, 25%, and 50% of those who had attained menarche, whereas non-white Mexican American girls were only slightly earlier than the white girls at 25%.
+In 2002, fewer than 10% of US girls started to menstruate before 11 years of age, and 90% of all US girls were menstruating by 13.75 years of age, with a median age of 12.43 years.
+This age at menarche is not much different (0.3 years earlier) than that reported for US girls in 1973.
+Age at menarche for non-Hispanic black girls was significantly earlier than that of white girls, whereas non-white Mexican-American girls were only slightly earlier than white girls.

-Culture
+Society and culture

-Menstruation is a cultural as well as scientific phenomenon as many societies have specific rituals and cultural norms associated with it.
-These rituals typically begin at menarche and some are enacted during each menstruation cycle.
-The rituals are important in determining a status change for girls.
+Menstruation is a cultural as well as scientific phenomenon as many societies have rituals, social norms, and religious laws associated with it.
+These typically begin at menarche and may be enacted during each menstruation cycle.
+The menarches are important in determining a status change for the girls.
 Upon menarche and completion of the ritual, they have become a woman as defined by their culture.

-For young women in many cultures, the first menstruation is a marker that signifies a change in status.
-Post-menarche, the young woman enters a stage called maidenhood, the stage between menarche and marriage.
-There are cultures that have in past centuries, and in present, practiced rites of passage for a girl experiencing menarche.
+Canadian psychological researcher Niva Piran claims that menarche or the perceived average age of puberty is used in many cultures to separate girls from activity with boys, and to begin transition into womanhood.
+For example, post-menarche, young women compete in field hockey while young men play ice hockey.

 Celebratory ceremonies

-In some cultures, a party, or celebration is thrown to show the girl's transition to womanhood.
-This party is similar to the quinceañera in Latin America, except that a specific age marks the transition rather than menarche.
-In Morocco, the girl is thrown a celebration.
-All of her family members are invited and the girl is showered with money and gifts.
+Some cultures have observed rites of passage such as a party or other celebration, for a girl experiencing menarche, in the past and the present.